ashvardanian/fork_union/README.md

 One of the most common parallel workloads is the N-body simulation ¹.
 Implementations are available in both C++ and Rust in `scripts/nbody.cpp` and `scripts/nbody.rs`, respectively.
 Both are lightweight and involve little logic outside of number-crunching, so both can be easily profiled with `time` and introspected with `perf` Linux tools.
+Additional NUMA-aware Search examples are available in `scripts/search.rs`.

 ---